 1. Repeat Invoicing

 As with any big business investment, you’re going to get more out of your time and money when you start with “why.”
-This is especially true when choosing and implementing bookkeeping technology solutions since it can be hard to wade through all the vendors’ hype in order to really understand the benefit.
+This is especially true when choosing and implementing accounting technology solutions since it can be hard to wade through all the vendors’ sales pitch in order to truly understand the benefit.

 Before you start researching bookkeeping software solutions, take the time to understand the business problem you’re trying to solve.
 Are you trying to save time?
 Get deeper business insights?
 Gain visibility into your sales team’s expense reports?
 Bring together different departments?